suncica-negra/web-address-book/README.md

 _English_

-A simple but functional web address book.
+A simple but functional web address book with animated components which enhances the user experience.

 Tools Used: **Vue.js, HTML, CSS, JavaScript, Node.js, Express.js, MongoDB**